 The Nordic Council of Ministers Office in Lithuania was established in 1991 to represent the Nordic Council of Ministers in Lithuania, and to develop Nordic-Lithuanian cooperation.
-It has four sister offices across the Baltic region: one in Latvia (Riga) and two offices in Estonia (Tallinn/Narva) as well as one in Russia (St Petersburg).
+It has four sister offices across the Baltic region: one in Latvia (Riga) and three offices in Estonia (Tallinn/Narva/Tartu).

 The Nordic Council of Ministers Office in Lithuania is running the following activities: